Website for electric equipment companyhttps://amk-electro.ru

-Our studio supported the old website, which previous developer left to us as a legacy.
-Eventually it became apparent that website needs complete redesign both in frontend and backend side, thus we took the opportunity and started developing a new one, with responsive features and mobile platform support.
+I have been supporting the old website for some time, which previous developer left to the Company.
+Eventually it became apparent that the website needs complete redesign both on frontend and backend side, so I took this opportunity and made a new one from scratch, with responsive features and mobile platform support.

 The main requirement from the Company was to make website responsive, yet keep it recognizable on desktop platforms.
-Most of the website users are returning visitors, and nobody wants to lose them.
-We need to make sure that transition from the old to the new website is as smooth as possible for them, so that they don't need to relearn how to work with the website.
+Most users of their website are returning visitors, and they don't want to lose them.
+I needed to make sure that transition from the old to the new website is as smooth as possible for the users, so that they don't need to relearn how to use the website.

-We started from something that was obvious from the very beginning - we got rid of visual noise on the website.
+I started from something that was obvious from the very beginning - I got rid of the visual noise.

-The old developers left many elements which didn't play any functional role - the most prominent example is the header.
-We removed all the pseudo-decorative elements which were stealing users' attention.
-They didn't have any value to the customer, and keeping them "as is" on mobile platform proved to be unnecessarily hard.
+The old developer left many elements which didn't play any functional role - the most prominent example is the header.
+I removed all the pseudo-decorative elements which were stealing users' attention.
+They didn't have any value for the customer, and keeping them "as is" on mobile platforms proved to be unnecessarily hard.

-We also removed a photo which was right in the center of the header.
-We thus solved two problems at once - we freed the user from all the visual clutter while making website look much cleaner and more impressive on mobile platforms.
-Any kind of imagery in the header takes a lot of space on cell phones, and also devours quite a lot of traffic (always save traffic for your users!).
+I also removed a photo which was right in the center of the header.
+I thus solved two problems at once - freed the user from all the visual clutter while making website look much cleaner and more impressive on mobile platforms.
+Any kind of imagery in the header takes a lot of space on cell phones, and also wastes quite some traffic (always save traffic for your users!).

 The old website had two side panels - left one and right one.
-The left panel contained product catalog; this menu played an important navigational role, we will come back to it later.
-Both panels contain photos of products and scans of company certificates, but having these on every page is very distracting for the users.
-Trying to fit both side panels on mobile platforms is highly impractical, so we got rid of the right panel and moved certificates to a dedicated page, they definitely deserved this.
+The left panel contained product catalog; this menu played an important navigational role.
+Both panels contain photos of products and scans of company certificates, but having these on every page is very distracting.
+Trying to fit both side panels on mobile platforms is highly impractical, so I got rid of the right panel and moved certificates to a dedicated page - they definitely deserved this.

-The website featured an photo album page with product photos, but we suggested to remove it.
-We think that a page dedicated entirely to picture galleries is an atavism from the past.
-If you have some media content which you want to share with your users, place it on the page where it will be relevant and where it will bring value to the user.
-In particular, every product page from AMK-Electro catalog is supplied with photos, so duplicating them in yet another place would be pointless, hence we got rid of dedicated photo albums page.
+The old website featured a photo album page with product photos, but I decided to remove it.
+I think that a page dedicated entirely to picture galleries is an atavism from the past.
+If you have some media content which you want to share with your users, place it on a relevant page where it will bring value to the user.
+In particular, every product page from AMK-Electro catalog is supplied with photos, so duplicating them in yet another place would be pointless.

-These improvements alone made website much easier to grasp.
+These improvements alone made website much easier to digest.